Father: Abd al Raouf al Qudwa al Husseini, a merchant

 as prime minister after Abbas resigns.

 September 11, 2003 - Israel's security Cabinet says it will work to "remove" President Arafat from power, a decision that could mean the Palestinian leader's expulsion from his Ramallah compound.
 Asked if he is concerned for his life, Arafat says defiantly that the Israelis "can kill me by their bombs" but that he will "definitely not" leave.

-October 5, 2003 - Declares a state of emergency in the Palestinian territories.
-Allowing installation of a new Palestinian government by decree.
-Appoints Ahmed Qorei as Prime Minister and names eight other people to an emergency cabinet.
+October 5, 2003 - Declares a state of emergency in the Palestinian territories and allows installation of a new Palestinian government by decree.
+Appoints Ahmed Qorei as prime minister and names eight other people to an emergency cabinet.

 October 8, 2003 - Aides report that he is suffering from a case of stomach flu, and had not suffered a mild heart attack, as a London newspaper had reported.
 During press appearances, Arafat looked weak and tired, and at times appeared in a daze.

 November 4, 2003 - Extends the term of his emergency cabinet.

 July 17, 2004 - Announces a series of security reforms after a group of militants kidnapped police chief Ghazi al-Jabali, demanding he be fired and investigated for corruption. al-Jabali was replaced with Saeb el-Ajez, a police commander in northern Gaza.
 Also replaced al-Majeida as head of national security with Mussa Arafat, his nephew and the head of military intelligence.
 Announced consolidation the 12 security organizations in Gaza into three units -- national security, armed forces, and police.